 Alternatives to getting a cash advance

 - Low-interest credit card: If you use credit cards to get cash, consider applying for a low-interest credit card.
-With these cards, you’ll save money in interest, which can help you pay off your balance more quickly.
+Paying less interest means you can pay off your balance faster.

 - Personal line of credit: A personal line of credit is a type of personal loan – you can access it whenever you need cash.
 You'll typically be able to withdraw cash from the line of credit using your debit card at an ATM.
 The interest rate will vary based on your bank and credit score.